-The permanent loss of privileges of enrollment at the University, which prohibits the student from ever being present on University premises without prior permission.
+The permanent loss of privileges of enrollment at the University, which prohibits the student's presence on University premises without prior permission.
 The dismissal will be noted on the student’s academic transcript.

-The permanent loss of privileges to enroll or re-enroll at Urbana University and prohibits the student from ever being present without permission on any property of either University.
+The permanent loss of privileges to enroll or re-enroll at the University and prohibits the student's presence on University property without prior permission.

 Academic Misconduct Sanctions

-The Lead Faculty member and the course faculty member will recommend the penalty for the first incident of Academic Misconduct to the Office of Community Standards.
-The sanction for the first charge of Academic Misconduct will range from a score of zero on the submitted assignment/exam in question to a failing grade in the class; depending on the severity of the incident and the apparent intent of the student.
-The student may also be required to complete a workshop on appropriate citation and referencing conducted by the Student Learning Center (Franklin University) and the Student Success Center (Urbana University).
+The course instructor and/or Lead Faculty member will recommend the sanction for the first incident of Academic Misconduct to the Office of Community Standards.
+The sanction for the first charge of Academic Misconduct may include a formal warning, a formal charge of academic misconduct, a zero grade for the submitted assignment(s)/exam in question, or a failing grade in the class, depending on the severity of the incident and the apparent intent of the student.
+For first-time violations, the student may also be required to complete an academic misconduct workshop conducted by the Office of Community Standards.

-A violation of the Academic Integrity Policy will prevent the student’s ability to withdraw from the class to avoid a failing grade.
-University administration may also place a hold on a student account during the investigation of a violation of academic integrity and/or retroactively change a grade due to the severity of the incident.
-If a student has withdrawn from the course prior to the official charge of academic misconduct and are found in violation of the policy they are still subject to a sanction under this policy.
+During the duration of an academic misconduct case, the student will be unable to withdraw from the class in order to avoid a failing grade.
+University administration may place a hold on a student account during the investigation of a violation of academic integrity and/or retroactively change a grade due to the severity of the incident.
+If a student has withdrawn from the course prior to the start of the case investigation and is found responsible for academic misconduct, they may still be subject to a sanction under this policy.